 Too many carbs in those egg roll wrappers, you know?

 Anyhow, I made the recipe and enjoyed it a lot, but it needed something.
 So I poked around the internet and found more recipes, plus I looked at other Egg Roll recipes to see what might be good additions to the dish.

 So I worked on it, tweaking it with different seasonings and such, and ended up with a recipe that's a real winner in our home.

 This recipe is great not only because of it's great taste, but also because it works for so many special diets.

-Of course, you could serve it with any kind of wrap you like or over rice, if you like, or on top of cauliflower rice for a huge serving of healthy veggies.
+Of course, you could serve it with any kind of wrap (these keto / low-carb wraps would be perfect!) you like or over rice, if you like, or on top of cauliflower rice for a huge serving of healthy veggies.

-This recipe is rich with loads of healthy ingredients including:
+This Whole30 Egg Roll in a Bowl Recipe is rich with loads of healthy ingredients including:

 Cabbage: cabbage is a cruciferous vegetable.
 The whole family of cruciferous veggies have loads of health benefits including being rich in vitamins and folic acid and minerals such as iron, potassium, and selenium.

 Note – some say that cruciferous vegetables might be problematic for the thyroid.